Global Payments Inc. (GPN) Sha - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Active Network, a Global Payments Inc. (GPN, Financial) Subsidiary, Engaged in Deceptive Business Practices
+What is this Case About: Active Network, a Global Payments Inc. (GPN) Subsidiary, Engaged in Deceptive Business Practices

 According to the complaint, defendants failed to disclose that: (a) Active Network used deceptive and abusive acts and practices to dupe its customers into enrolling into Active Network’s own discount club; (b) since July 2011, Active Network, and by extension, Global Payments, was aware of such unauthorized conduct and that it was violating relevant regulations and laws aimed at protecting its consumers; and (c) since 2011, Global Payments failed to properly monitor its subsidiary from engaging in such unlawful conduct, detect and stop the misconduct, and identify and remediate harmed consumers.
 The foregoing subjected the Company to a foreseeable risk of heightened regulatory scrutiny or investigation.